-- Your management team will get a snapshot of whats going on in the business so they can make the big decisions on processes, expansion, investment and recruitment.
+- Your management team will get a snapshot of what’s happening in the business so they can make the big decisions on processes, expansion, investment and recruitment.

-- Your marketing team will get an understanding of how campaigns are performing, article metrics, and website traffic—allowing you to figure out what’s going well and where to invest your time and money in the future.
+- Your marketing team will get an understanding of how campaigns are performing, your article metrics, and website traffic.
+To allow you to figure out what’s going well and where to invest your time and money in the future.

-- Product marketing teams can improve their product launches and sales development activities, and better target their ideal customers.
-Look at historical product launches, campaigns and take into account what worked and what didn’t to learn from it.
+- Product marketing teams can improve product launches and sales development activities and target their ideal customers better.
+Look at historical product launches and campaigns and take into account what worked and what didn’t to learn from it.

 - What they are buying?

-- Your sales teams receive better sales figures, so you have a better understanding of which deals close the fastest, average sales cycle times.
+- Your sales teams receive better sales figures, so you better understand which deals close the fastest, average sales cycle times.
 And which members of the sale team perform the best.
 Allowing you to improve the sales message, focus on recruitment issues and target sales training needs.